Student Services

-Student Welfare is a top priority at ArtsEd.
-We strive to create a happy, inclusive community which is supported by excellent pastoral care and a focus on physical health.
-We offer regular wellbeing presentations and workshops alongside a range of support networks to cover all of our students’ needs.
+Supporting students is a top priority at ArtsEd.
+We strive to create a happy, inclusive community which is supported by excellent pastoral care and a focus on mental and physical health and wellbeing.

-Students may be offered 1-2-1 counselling, assistance with developing healthy coping techniques, support for understanding underlying issues and the development of a long-term management plan.
-Sessions are delivered online or in person at a time to suit you.
-Normally a maximum of six sessions is offered, but this may be extended in exceptional circumstances.
+Students have access to counselling sessions which can be delivered online or in person, or combination of both, at a convenient time that suits you.
+Usually, a maximum of six free sessions is offered, but this may be extended in exceptional circumstances.

 Many of our staff are Mental Health First Aiders, trained to be a first point of contact for students who are experiencing a mental health issue or emotional distress, having initial conversations with them and supporting them to get appropriate help.

-Student Wellbeing Reps are elected each year to promote awareness of mental health issues and organise regular events and fundraising activities.
+Students’ Union Wellbeing Officers are elected each year to promote awareness of mental health issues and organise regular events and fundraising activities.

 Mindfulness and Yoga may be offered as part of the curriculum, providing students with regular opportunities to develop their own strategies for managing their wellbeing.